Pi-thagoras/the-chicken-pen/economics/econs_year_12/Business-Cycle-and-Macroeconomic-Indicators.md

 The **expansion** is a period during which real GDP is increasing.
 - It is associated with an increase in production (output of goods and services), which results in greater use of productive factors such as labour; more wages (in aggregate) and higher levels of spending.
-- The expansion phase of the cycle features some typical characteristics:
+- <u>The expansion phase of the cycle features some typical characteristics:</u>
 	- Rising business investment in the capital equipment needed to produce goods and services;
 	- Rising levels of household consumption spending, particularly on discretionary items;
 	- Confidence in household and business sectors;